chfischerx/angular-nested-layout/README.md

 At first sight the problem sounds rather trivial, especcially with pure HTML and CSS.
 The whole problem became rather challenging in combination with Angular and routing.
 There are tons of articles, blogs, stackoverflow questions, and code examples describing the same problem.
 But none of these examples seemed to fully work for me.

 Overall there are two basic challenges:
-* How to stretch the content area if the content is smaller than the available space
+* How to stretch the content area vetically if the content is smaller than the available space
-* How to show a scrollbar in the content area when the content itself overflows the available vertical space
+* How to show a scrollbar in the content area when the content overflows the available vertical space

 It seems these days the two common approaches for a nested layout with columns and rows are:
 * CSS Grid